 Here are a few fruits that are great for improving energy levels:

 - Guava Lychee

 3. Walk Instead of Taking Transport to boost energy

 Walking short distances throughout our day can make a huge difference to our health.
-The problem with our world today is that we have become very busy and forget to prioritize our health!
+The problem with our world today is that we have become very busy and forget to prioritise our health!
 Walking short distances is a fun and convenient way of improving your health, whilst simultaneously reaching your destination.
-Also, this does not affect your day, you still get your daily tasks completed whilst also maintaining your health.
+Also, this does not affect your day as you still get your daily tasks completed whilst also maintaining your health.